Ducksss/HacknRoll2023-Robin-Hood/README.md

 Introducing RobinHood - the ultimate hack for all your GPT-generated text woes.
 This bad boy uses cutting-edge GPT model to automatically detect and rephrase any GPT-generated text on Notion.
 But wait, there's more - you also have the power to tweak the intent, context, and styling of the write-up, making it virtually impossible for anyone to catch you using GPT on your assignments.
 Say goodbye to the fear of getting caught and hello to effortless, top-notch writing with RobinHood.

+### Our Project Mission Goals And Values
+Our team goal is to democratize AI tools by developing and launching RobinHood, the ultimate hack for all GPT-generated text woes, using cutting-edge GPT technology to automatically detect and rephrase any GPT-generated text on Notion, while also giving users the power to tweak intent, context, and styling for virtually undetectable GPT use in assignments.
+With this tool, we aim to empower students and academia with effortless, top-notch writing capabilities, and to help them overcome the fear of getting caught using GPT, making advanced AI tools accessible to all.

 <p align="right">(<a href="#top">back to top</a>)</p>